- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
 The ANZ Bank has a head office and various ATMs in Vientiane and an office in Pakse.
-There are very few other ATMs that accept foreign credit and debit cards in Laos, especially outside of Vientiane, and those that do may be out of order.
+There are few ATMs that accept foreign credit and debit cards outside of Vientiane, and those that do may be out of order.

 Make two photocopies of valuables such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.